Seeking Alignment

 — Albert Einstein

-We love to learn about investment opportunities but hate to waste peoples’ time.
-We have answered some common questions below to help you determine our potential suitability as an investment partner.
+We have answered some common questions below to help you determine Stonehouse’s suitability as an investment partner for you and your business.

 What makes Stonehouse a good buyer?

-— When Stonehouse makes an offer, we intend to complete promptly and as offered.
+— When Stonehouse makes an offer, we complete promptly and as offered.

-• we have never changed the price or terms of a Terms sheet, and;
+we have never changed the price or terms on a Terms sheet, and;

-Stonehouse endeavours to treat business owners the way we would want to be treated if we were in their shoes.
+Stonehouse treats business owners the way we would want to be treated if we were in their shoes.

 Is Stonehouse a Private Equity Fund?